'The Big Fella' Highlights Babe Ruth's Spot As First Celebrity Sports Star

 As Ruth belted home run after home run, the Yankees blossomed from a second-rate team into the center of the baseball universe, winning World Series after World Series.
 The Yankees drew so many fans they had to build Ruth his own ballpark, Yankee Stadium.
 Everything about Ruth was excessive: his home runs; his weight; his appetites.
 And the Red Sox, of course, had to wait until 2004 for another World Series win, after cursing themselves for generations by selling Ruth.

 All that is accurate — and covered by Leavy — but what's missing is the human element.
-Leavy documents a personal life marked by tragedy: four siblings died as children; Ruth's parents effectively abandoned him to an orphanage at age 7; and Ruth's first, estranged, wife died in a fire, among other hardships.
+Leavy documents a personal life marked by tragedy: Four siblings died as children; Ruth's parents effectively abandoned him to an orphanage at age 7; and Ruth's first, estranged, wife died in a fire, among other hardships.
 But Leavy doesn't write about how these terrible moments shaped Ruth's personality and life, because it's simply unknown.
 Ruth never really told anyone, and the hagiographic sports reporting of his era never delved into it.
-That makes it hard to write a thorough biography like Leavy's last book, The Last Boy, which was centered around moments of Mickey Mantle's flawed humanity and vulnerability.
+That makes it hard to write a thorough biography like Leavy's last book, The Last Boy, which was centered on moments of Mickey Mantle's flawed humanity and vulnerability.

-Leavy responds by doing the next-best thing: painstakingly recreating the mythical, larger-than-life role Ruth played in American culture at the height of his fame.
+Leavy responds by doing the next best thing: painstakingly re-creating the mythical, larger-than-life role Ruth played in American culture at the height of his fame.
 She does this by framing the book around a national barnstorming tour Ruth and Lou Gehrig took at the absolute peak of Ruth's powers: the weeks immediately following the 1927 baseball season.
-Ruth had hit an astonishing 60 home runs that year, then led what's widely considered to be the greatest baseball team of all time (with apologies to the 1998 Yankees) to a World Series title.
+Ruth had hit an astonishing 60 home runs that year, then led what is widely considered to be the greatest baseball team of all time (with apologies to the 1998 Yankees) to a World Series title.

 After that, Ruth and Gehrig hit the road on a publicity tour orchestrated by Ruth's publicist and manager, Christy Walsh.
 They traveled by train from New Jersey to Missouri to Colorado to California, pulling into small towns to wow crowds with exhibition baseball games against local teams.

 Each stop was a whirlwind, and so, at times, is the format of the book.
-Using headlines from the tour as jumping off points, Leavy skips from year to year, elliptically covering the rest of Ruth's life and career.
+Using headlines from the tour as jumping-off points, Leavy skips from year to year, elliptically covering the rest of Ruth's life and career.
 For example, after describing a photograph Ruth took with a record-setting Nebraska chicken — the Babe Ruth of egg-laying! — Leavy details how Ruth and Walsh pioneered product endorsements and publicity campaigns.

-A visit to a Kansas City orphanage for African-American children leads to a chapter on the persistent rumors that Ruth was part black, as well as his his willingness to play exhibition games against Negro Leagues stars at a time when most baseball players were happy to enforce and follow segregation.
+A visit to a Kansas City orphanage for African-American children leads to a chapter on the persistent rumors that Ruth was part black, as well as his willingness to play exhibition games against Negro Leagues stars at a time when most baseball players were happy to enforce and follow segregation.

 The structure takes some getting used to, but it perfectly captures the swirl of attention that followed Ruth everywhere he went.
 Most of the exhibition games were delayed or ended early when children rushed onto the field to touch or be near Ruth.
 Glancing encounters Ruth had with people along the way — a drive to the train station, a dinner at someone's house, even just a quick picture or meet-and-greet — became defining moments in their lives.
 Photographs, autographed baseballs, and scorecards from the exhibition games became family heirlooms, or auction items later sold for tens of thousands of dollars.

 Today, celebrities and professional sports are omnipresent.
 No matter where you are in the world, you can watch your favorite baseball player live on your phone or TV.
-If in the U.S., you can likely see him come and play in a city near you.
-Beyond that, you can read every single one of his thoughts on Twitter, or about his down time hobbies on Instagram.
-And if he goes out in public, rest assured a fellow fan will film him on their phone and post the moment online.
+In the U.S., you can very likely see him play in a city near you.
+Beyond that, you can read every single one of his thoughts on Twitter, or about his downtime hobbies on Instagram.
+And if he goes out in public, rest assured a fellow fan will film him with a phone and post the moment online.

-That's not how life was when Babe Ruth was playing.
+That's not how life was when Ruth was playing.
 He was the first mass media celebrity, sure, but radio broadcasts were still rare in 1927, and no team played west of St. Louis.
-For all the people in the Midwest and Western towns that Ruth and Gehrig rolled through that Fall were concerned, the two men were Olympian Gods whose exploits they could only read about in delayed wire reports.
+For all the people in the Midwest and Western towns that Ruth and Gehrig rolled through that fall were concerned, the two men were Olympian gods whose exploits they could only read about in delayed wire reports.
 But here they were, shaking hands, hitting home run balls, then waving as they rode out of town on the train!
-The scenes of these encounters — especially the amazed and breathless local newspaper articles Leavy liberally quotes — captures the beginning of the shift from far-away, mythical figures to modern media celebrities.
+The scenes of these encounters — especially the amazed and breathless local newspaper articles Leavy liberally quotes — captures the beginning of the shift from faraway, mythical figures to modern media celebrities.

-When you read how people spent the rest of their lives telling everyone who'd listen how they once watched Babe Ruth, or how he once patted their heads as they worked as the bat boys for his team, you might understand how, half a century later, someone could feel compelled to send a pizza delivery to the Hall-of-Famer's grave site.
+When you read how people spent the rest of their lives telling everyone who would listen how they once watched Babe Ruth, or how he once patted their heads as they worked as the bat boys for his team, you might understand how, half a century later, someone could feel compelled to send a pizza delivery to the Hall of Famer's gravesite.